relaycorp/awala-pong/docs/index.md

 - Command: `node build/main/bin/generate-keypairs.js`
 - Environment variables:
-  - `ENDPOINT_KEY_ID` (see below).
-The id to use when saving the new long-term node key pair.
   - Vault environment variables (see below).

-No key pair will be generated when there's a private key whose id matches `ENDPOINT_KEY_ID`, so make sure to update that environment variable before running the script.

 ### Common environment variables

-`ENDPOINT_KEY_ID` does not have to be a cryptographically-secure, random string: It's only used to identify a relatively small number of key pairs.
-However, because this value should not be reused when rotating keys, it may be easier to satisfy this requirement by using a random string.

 Variables relevant to processes using Redis: